germaniuss/liboauth/README.md

 - [ ] Handling on auth callback different than
 application/json (AKA XML)

-- [ ] Simplification of the codebase for tighter
-integration of the libraries used as well as general bugfixing (remove all unnecessary libraries).

 ### Contributing

 Any contribution is welcome and should be done through a pull request.
 Currently